Alejogb1/job-board/blog-data/cobol-level-88-data-type.md

 id: "cobol-level-88-data-type"
 ---

-Okay so you're asking about COBOL level 88 data types right I get it been there done that more times than I care to remember Level 88s it's a COBOL thing and honestly if you haven't grappled with them you haven't really lived the COBOL experience let me tell you about it
+ so you're asking about COBOL level 88 data types right I get it been there done that more times than I care to remember Level 88s it's a COBOL thing and honestly if you haven't grappled with them you haven't really lived the COBOL experience let me tell you about it

 So first up these aren't really *data types* in the way you'd think of like INT or STRING in other languages Instead level 88s are more like condition names associated with specific values of a regular COBOL data item Think of them as named booleans tied to specific data ranges or values within another variable